 Career Outlook for Nurses in North Carolina

-As of May 2016, North Carolina had over 99,000 registered nurses, with the annual mean salary for this group rounding out at $61,330.
+As of May 2017, North Carolina employed over 99,000 registered nurses, with the annual mean salary for this group rounding out at $61,330.
 According to BLS, North Carolina offers the best job prospects for nursing professionals in the region, employing more RNs than Virginia, Kentucky, Tennessee, or South Carolina.
 Many nursing schools in North Carolina, such as UNC's School of Nursing, have enrolled a greater number of nursing students in recent years thanks to new online RN programs.
 In North Carolina, the location quotient for nurses also ranks above the national average at 1.15.

 Biggest Hospitals in North Carolina